The ultimate Summer hack, the Snack Box. Perfect for road trips or days when all you hear is “Mom, I’m hungry”. Also great for other seasons!

 Do you hear the words “Mom, I’m hungry!”
 74 times a day?
 Because I do!
 Ah, summer.
 What a pain you are.

 My response is usually “you just ate breakfast” or “you just ate lunch” or “you just ate dinner”.
 I’m a little sick of it.
 So, here is my solution to that question: Summer Snack Boxes!
 Perfectly portioned fruits, veggies and other snacks for my kids to munch on how and when they please throughout the day.
-Normally, they will make an appearance once or twice a week because they take a several minutes to throw together, but man what a help they are!
+Normally, they will make an appearance once or twice a week because they take several minutes to throw together, but man what a help they are!

 These plastic containers are actually bead organizers (whaaaat?!) and I found them for under $4 a piece off Amazon.
 I did get this smaller one for Eddie too under $2.
 It was a steal of a deal!
 After a quick wash through our dishwasher (with the sanitize function), they were good to go.
-Of course these aren’t made from ‘food grade plastic’ (simply meaning, you can’t store stuff in here for days on end in the fridge, like you could with gladware) but a few hours to keep your kids content, heck yes!
+Of course, these aren’t made from ‘food grade plastic’ (simply meaning, you can’t store stuff in here for days on end in the fridge like you could with gladware) but a few hours to keep your kids content, heck yes!

 I grabbed snacks I found laying around my house and cabinets and threw them together.
 Of course, any snacky-type foods you have at your house that you think your kids would like, add those into the mix as well.
 I usually say something along the lines of “if you want another good snack (crackers, cookies, nuts, basically anything but the veggies), the entire snack box needs to be finished”.
 Blake likes to not eat green vegetables, but we’re working on that 😉 This rule is super helpful.

-So, in our snack boxes were:
+What’s in our snack boxes:

 - some kind of bar: larabars or z-bars

 - teddy grahams

 - pita chips